-- How we deal with this: One of the first things our investigator tries to figure out is whether the victim was in a relationship at the time of the offense.
-Making contact with the spouse/boyfriend/girlfriend of the victim is a great place to start this inquiry.
+- How we deal with this: First our investigator figures out is whether the victim was in a relationship at the time of the offense.
+Let’s make contact with the spouse/boyfriend/girlfriend of the victim.
 How was the relationship at the time of the allegation?
 Was there an ongoing fight between victim and spouse?
 Is there a reason for the victim to lie?

 - Personal vendetta.
 Sexual assault allegations sometimes surface after the conclusion of a romantic relationship.
 False allegations may arise after the conclusion of a friendship, or any other relationship.

 - How we deal with this: During our initial consultation we’ll discuss the status of the relationship.
 You should keep text messages, social media messages, voicemails, and other evidence showing the status of the relationship.
 Did you receive a positive message after the allegation occurred?
 Great.
 That helps us attack the credibility of the victim.